mapcrafter/mapcrafter/docs/markers.rst

 .. image:: img/markers_map.png
     :align: center
     :alt: A map with markers.

 Automatically Generated Markers
 ===============================

-Mapcrafter is able to automatically generate markers from `signs <TODO link to minecraft signs>`_ you place in your Minecraft world.
+Mapcrafter is able to automatically generate markers from `signs <https://minecraft.gamepedia.com/Sign>`_ you place in your Minecraft world.

 A special marker section type is used to configure automatically generated marker groups.
 Here is an example: